The Best Time Blocking Apps in 2026: 9 Tools Compared

 • Block creation.
 How fast can you turn a task into a calendar block?
 Manual drag-and-drop, AI suggestions, or full auto-scheduling?

 • Execution protection.
 When it's time to work the block, does the tool help you focus?
+Attention residue research shows that even arriving at a block with unresolved tasks from before degrades the quality of the session.
 Or are you staring at a calendar full of distractions?

 • Feedback.
 After a week of time blocking, do you know which blocks produced real output and which were wasted?